dgp1130/blog/src/www/posts/isolating-css-inheritance/isolating-css-inheritance.md

 [flow content should be rendered](https://html.spec.whatwg.org/multipage/rendering.html#flow-content-3).

-Therefore I believe it would technically be consistent with the spec for a browser to set something like `div { display: flex; }` in the UA stylesheet.
+Therefore I believe it would technically be consistent with the spec for a browser to set something like `div { display: inline-flex; }` in the UA stylesheet.
 Imagine how breaking that would be on the entirety of the web!
-Is there any viable world in which the browser vendor could argue, "Meh, the fact that this web page renders incorrectly with `div { display: flex; }` in the UA stylesheet is a bug in that page, it's relying on the non-standard `block` default."
+Is there any viable world in which the browser vendor could argue, "Meh, the fact that this web page renders incorrectly with `div { display: inline-flex; }` in the UA stylesheet is a bug in that page, it's relying on the non-standard `block` default."
 No one would support that browser and users would justifiably complain until the vendor relented and switched to `block`.

 More realistically, if a vendor creates a new device with its own UX standard and tweaks the UA stylesheet to fit their design (think Android or iOS), what